 In the past, utilizing a call recording service for your business phone service was expensive and complicated, but commercial phone systems, such as Nextiva, have changed the game.
 Cloud phone systems have simplified the process and dramatically reduced the price—a win-win situation for businesses.
 If you’re a current Nextiva customer interested in utilizing this feature, it can be easily added to all of our Nextiva Office plans for a small monthly fee.

 - Always: automatically record all your calls in their entirety

 - Always with Pause/Resume: To automatically record all your calls with the ability to pause and restart recording during the call

 - On Demand with User Initiated Start: This mode differs from all of the other modes in that the recording of the call is not started until you record the call.
 Once the call is being recorded, the pause/resume and stop functionality become available

 Nextiva keeps all of your call recordings for six months with your cloud phone system.

-An important thing to note, if you plan to take advantage of the benefits of call recording for your business, there are a few things to keep in mind to ensure you adhere to the law and properly notifying your customers.
+An important thing to note, if you plan to take advantage of the benefits of virtual phone systems for your business, there are a few things to keep in mind to ensure you adhere to the law and properly notifying your customers.
 Many states require that you notify a customer when a call is being recorded, with a friendly reminder such as, “To ensure Amazing Service, this call may be recorded,” so make sure to check the call recording laws in your area.
 It’s always better to be safe than sorry!

 If you’d like to learn more about recording calls for your office phone system, give us a call at (800) 799-0600 and we’d be happy to discuss the benefits to your business in more detail.